Population: 4.2 million (2015)

 Overview of the Croatian fisheries and aquaculture sector

-With a sea surface of 31,067 km², with 1,242 islands, islets, reefs, and with the length of the coast of 6,278 km, Croatia has a long tradition in fisheries which provide a source of income throughout the year for the coastal and island communities.
-In addition, to being a source of supply for healthy food, fisheries are particularly important for adding value to the coastal tourism.
+With a sea surface of 31,067 km², 1,242 islands, islets and reefs, totalling 6,278 km of coastline, Croatia has a long tradition in fisheries which provide a source of income throughout the year for coastal and island communities.
+In addition, to being a source of supply for healthy food, fisheries add value to a vibrant coastal tourism.

 There are two main types of capture fishery at sea in the Republic of Croatia; commercial and non-commercial.
-Commercial fishery encompasses commercial fishery sensu stricto and the new category of small scale coastal fishery, which is limited in terms of gears as well as manner of operation.
-Non-commercial fishery at sea include sport and recreational fishery.
+Commercial fishery encompasses commercial fishing sensu stricto, while the new category of small-scale coastal fishery is limited in terms of gears as well as manner of operation.
+Non-commercial fishery at sea includes sport and recreational fishing.

 Commercial inland fishing in Croatia is confined to the Danube River and lower parts of the Sava River.
 Professional fishing is not allowed in lakes, reservoirs, or estuaries.

 The two categories of fishing on freshwaters (inland) are commercial and sport-recreational.
 The management of inland waters is the responsibility of fishing rights holders, mostly associations, covering management elements such as fishing rights, permits, control and stocking surveillance.